Decimation limits of principal algebraic $\mathbb{Z}^d$-actions: Examples

 To describe this model, let $\mathscr{H}$ denote the regular hexagonal lattice in $\RR^2$.
 We can assign the vertices of $\mathscr{H}$ alternating colors red and black, much like a checkerboard.
 A \emph{perfect matching} on $\mathscr{H}$ is an assignment of each red vertex to a unique adjacent black vertex, these forming an edge or \emph{dimer}.
 A perfect matching is equivalent to a tiling of $\RR^2$ by three types of lozenges, one type for each of the three edges incident to each vertex.
 Using a natural height function, such a lozenge tiling gives a surface, and the study of the statistical properties of such random surfaces has resulted in many remarkable discoveries (see Okounkov's survey \cite{Okounkov} or Gorin's detailed account of lozenge tilings \cite{Gorin}).

-Kasteleyn discovered that by cleverly assigning signs to the edges of $\mathscr{H}$, he could compute the number of perfect matchings on a finite approximation using periodic boundary conditions by a determinant formula.
+discovered that by cleverly assigning signs to the edges of $\mathscr{H}$, he could compute the number of perfect matchings on a finite approximation using periodic boundary conditions by a determinant formula.
 Furthermore, this determinant can be explicitly evaluated to have the form of a decimation of $f(x,y)=1+x+y$.
 Each of the three terms of $f$ correspond to one of the three types of lozenges in the random tiling.
-It then turns out that in the logarithmic scaling limit $\df(r,s)$ counts the growth rate of perfect matchings for which the frequencies of the three lozenge types are $r$, $s$, and $1-r-s$.
+Then according to \cite{KenyonOkounkovSheffield}*{\S3.2} the logarithmic scaling limit $\df(r,s)$ counts the growth rate of perfect matchings for which the frequencies of the three lozenge types are $r$, $s$, and $1-r-s$.
 As such, it is called the \emph{surface tension} for this model.

 The two-variable polynomials with integer coefficients arising from such dimer models, such as the preceding two examples, define curves of a very special type called Harnack curves.
 For these there are probabilistic interpretations of the coefficients of decimations.
 The additional structure enables one to show that the individual nonzero coefficients of $\fn$ grow at a rate predicted by $\df$.
 Example \ref{exam:transcendental} shows this can fail if complex coefficients are allowed.
 But whether or not this is true for every polynomial in $\zzd$ for all $d\ge1$ appears to be quite an interesting problem (see Question \ref{que:coefficcients} for a precise formulation). \end{remark}